UW-Macrostrat/macrostrat/map-integration/v2_whitepaper.md

 by a small number of researchers and lab assistants.

 We've got very little coverage of quad-scale maps globally.
 Building this coverage will require a new model wherein researchers with a strong focus in a local area can contribute relevant mapping.
-This requires a high degree of automation guidance by researchers.
+This requires a high degree of automation and guidance by external researchers.

 ## Envisioned stages of the Macrostrat mapping system